-In March 1947 the American magazine LOOK published an article by Leo Cherne, entitled ‘How to spot a Communist’:
+In March 1947 the American magazine LOOK published an article by Leo Cherne, entitled ‘How to spot a Communist’.
+A typical piece of Cold War propaganda, it provides readers with advice on how to recognise potential communists and communist sympathisers in their midst:

 Because the whole Communist apparatus is geared to secrecy, it is not always easy to determine just who is a Communist.
 But whether he is a Party card-holder or a fellow traveler, the American Communist is not like other Americans.
 To the Communist, everything – his country, his job, his family – take second place to his party duty.
 Even his sex life is synchronised with the obligations of the [communist] cause…

 There is no simple definition of an American Communist.
 However, certain general classifications can be set up.
-And if either a person or an organization falls within most of these classifications, that person or organization can be said to be following the Communists’ lead.
+And if either a person or an organisation falls within most of these classifications, that person or organisation can be said to be following the Communists’ lead.
 These classifications include:

 1. The belief that the war waged by Great Britain and her allies during the period from August 1939 to June 1941 (the period of the war before Russia was invaded) was an “imperialistic” war and a game of power politics.